altugyasinn/collaborators-tracking-platform/README.md

 # collaborators-tracking-platform

 How many kg of olives do the collaborators have?
-How many empty safes and how much money do they need?
+How many empty crates and how much money do they need?
 Today, the phrase "I'm just a phone call away" is obsolete, now we are as close as a touch, I wanted to adapt this situation to agricultural trade.

 In the coming days, I will add an addition that can create routes where crops can be collected at once.